The Modern House is an estate agency. We sell exceptional homes in urban and rural locations throughout Britain, from

-Emma manages all of our marketing activity, ensuring regular press coverage both nationally and internationally, and overseeing social-media activity.
+Emma manages all of our marketing activity, focusing on our digital strategy and growth campaigns.
 She previously worked in the art industry, with roles at the Wallace Collection, Modern Art Oxford and the Affordable Art Fair.

 Emma’s interest in Modernism stems from her time as an undergraduate at Oxford University, where she studied at the Arne Jacobsen-designed St Catherine’s College.
 She also has an MA (Distinction) in Art History from the Courtauld Institute of Art.